The Intent of our Computing Curriculum

 Our approach to the curriculum results in a fun, engaging, and high-quality computing education.
 The quality of children's learning is evident on display boards on Purple Mash, a digital platform where pupils can share and evaluate their own work, as well as that of their peers and share this at home with parents/careers.

-Much of the subject-specific knowledge developed in our computing lessons equip pupils with experiences which will benefit them in secondary school, further education and future workplaces.
-From research methods, use of presentation and creative tools and critical thinking, computing at Threshfield Primary School gives children the building blocks that enable them to pursue a wide range of interests and vocations in the next stage of their lives.
+Much of the subject-specific knowledge developed in our computing lessons equip pupils with experiences which will benefit them in secondary school, further education and future workplaces but also promoted children to consider a career within computing.
+From research methods, use of presentation and creative tools and critical thinking, computing at Threshfield Primary School gives children the building blocks that enable them to pursue a wide range of interests and vocations in the next stage of their education.